4.19 Visitation Agreement

 Visitation

-1. The SSW, Social Services Aide (SSA) or contracted agency staff (where applicable) will supervise visits, however in some special case appropriate situations the foster/adoptive parents, relatives or other persons deemed appropriate may supervise visits, upon approval by the FSOS or designee.
+1. The SSW, SSA, or contracted agency staff (when applicable) will supervise visits, however, in some special case-appropriate situations the foster/adoptive parent(s), relative(s), or other persons deemed appropriate may supervise visits, upon approval by the FSOS or designee.

 The SSW or designee: